11 Fashionable men who are breaking gender stereotypes

 What does it mean to dress "like a man"?
 Many of us grew up under societal pressures that said "blue is for boys, and pink for girls".
 But really, who decided this?
 What if the colours were interchanged?
 Did you know that a hundred years ago, pink was actually the popular choice for boys?
 An article dated from 1918 stated that it's because "pink, being a more decided and stronger colour, is more suitable for the boy, while blue, which is more delicate and dainty, is prettier for the girl”.

 So, in the span of less than a century, society managed to completely change its views on what was deemed "suitable" for men and women.
-A full 180 spin, which teaches us that we are capable of unlearning and learning new concepts.
-Before the COVID-19 pandemic, the status quo of fashion shows separated the men's and women's collections, with Men's Fashion Week starting the lead months prior.
-Perhaps the silver lining to the pandemic is the sudden disruption?
-London Fashion Week has moved forward by consolidating their men's and women's shows into their first digital fashion week, as with Milan.
+It's a full 180-degree spin, which teaches us that we are capable of unlearning and learning new concepts.

 Could this be the future of fashion?
 Many stylish celebrities have already exhibited fluidity in their dressing, becoming style icons along the way.
 If it's socially acceptable for women to wear men's clothing, shouldn't the same rule also apply when the roles are reversed?
 We think that's true equality!

-Ahead, five stylish men who are pushing the boundaries with their fashion choices:
+Ahead, 11 stylish men who are pushing the boundaries with their fashion choices:

 Timothée Chalamet knows how to shut down a red carpet with his statement-worthy looks.
 But not only that, he continues to keep us guessing every time.
 His sleek, double-belted suit by Haider Ackermann is one of the most memorable looks from 2019.
 It's clear the French-American actor also likes to experiment with colours apart from silhouettes.
 Based on the repertoire of his latest ensembles, the man loves pink.
 And we love him in it!